3rd Infantry Division (United States): Operation Atlantic Resolve

-Current structure
+In March 2025, four soldiers from the 3rd Infantry Division's 1st Brigade went missing from a training area near Pabrade, close to Lithuania's eastern border with Belarus.

+Organization

-3rd Infantry Division consists of a division headquarters battalion, two armored brigade combat teams, an associated brigade combat team, a task force unit with the 1st Battalion, 28th Infantry Regiment, a division artillery, a sustainment brigade, and a combat aviation brigade along with a maneuver enhancement brigade.
-All BCTs are headquartered at Fort Stewart except for the 48th IBCT which is headquartered in Macon, Georgia and Task Force 1-28th Infantry, which is located at Fort Benning.
-All field artillery battalions remain connected to their brigade combat teams.
+The 3rd Infantry Division consists of a division headquarters battalion, two armored brigade combat teams, a division artillery headquarters, a division sustainment brigade, and a combat aviation brigade.
+All units are based at Fort Stewart.
+The field artillery battalions remain connected to their brigade combat teams.